oracle/odpi/doc/src/public_structs/dpiSubscrCreateParams.rst

     Specifies the length of the :member:`dpiSubscrCreateParams.recipientName`
     member, in bytes.
 The default value is 0.

+.. member:: const char \* dpiSubscrCreateParams.ipAddress

+    Specifies the IP address on which the subscription listens to receive notifications.
+The IP address can be an IPv4 address in dotted decimal format such as 192.1.2.34 or an IPv6 address in hexadecimal format such as 2001:0db8:0000:0000:0217:f2ff:fe4b:4ced.
+The default value is NULL which means that an IP address will be selected by the Oracle client.

+.. member:: uint32_t dpiSubscrCreateParams.ipAddressLength

+    Specifies the length of the :member:`dpiSubscrCreateParams.ipAddress`
+    member, in bytes.
+The default value is 0.

 .. member:: uint8_t dpiSubscrCreateParams.groupingClass

     Specifies the grouping class to use when grouping events.
 It should be one